 I sat at my desk, aghast.
 Delighted.
 Gobsmacked.
 Thrilled.

 There was no-one near and dear with whom to share the news.
 I did not have that kind of rapport with either my boss or my colleagues and subordinates.
-I didn’t know whom to phone.
+I didn’t know who to phone.
 Anyway, it would have been a personal call on the company dime.
 I had no radio in the office, let alone in my car (the first – a very second hand Renault 5).
-I do remember wishing I’d started my new job – at an independent school – run and staffed by anti-apartheid activists.
+I do remember wishing I’d started my new job – at an independent school that was run and staffed by anti-apartheid activists.

 I have no recollection of what I did after work that day, but I do remember what I did ten days later, on February 12th, the day that Nelson Mandela walked out of Victor Verster Prison: a free man.